wes5083/react-demo/README.md

-## Down load source into your local
+## Download source into your local

 for example local folder name is react-demo